Keeping Our Staff and Families Safe and Healthy During COVID-19

 Our Safety Approach

-- Hand sanitizer and wipe dispensers are readily available throughout The Inn.
+- Hand sanitizer dispensers are readily available throughout The Inn.

 If a patient or caregiver were to present symptoms at The Inn, we would ask them to self-isolate.
 The manager would contact NIH Hospital Epidemiology and then guide the patient to a designated space in the Clinical Center.
 Caregivers will be provided with a hotel room and instructions to contact their health care provider.